The following changes are examples of major online course changes which require you to reversion the course:

 This list of examples is not an exhaustive list of changes which necessitate a new online course version.

 Holly, an instructional designer and learning administrator at Ventonix, is responsible for creating online courses and uploading them to her organization's portal.
 Following a quarterly release, Holly needs to update a collection of online courses about Ventonix's product in order to keep the courses up-to-date.
 She needs to replace the quizzes in two classes, add a few lines of audio to one course, and add sections to two more courses.

 Once Holly makes all these changes to her online courses, each class' files structure is changed from its original structure, which means changes are needed to each manifest file, and she is required to reversion each of the five courses.

 She uses the Create Version option on the Course Console pages for the courses, uploads her new course files, configures versioning options, and decides who will receive the new course versions on their transcripts, ensuring that people continue to receive accurate information from the online course collection.

-The following changes are examples of minor online course changes which can be accomplished using the option to modify the course:
+The following changes are examples of online course changes which can be accomplished using the option to modify the course:

 - Fixing typos in the online course closed captioning

 - Removing background noise from an audio clip

 - Making edits to a slide's graphics or text